lenage/react-qiniu/README.md

             files: files
         });
         // files is a FileList(https://developer.mozilla.org/en/docs/Web/API/FileList) Object
-        // and with each file, we attached two functions to handle upload progress and status
+        // and with each file, we attached two functions to handle upload progress and result
-        // file.progress => return upload progress of file
+        // file.request => return super-agent uploading file request
         // file.uploadPromise => return a Promise to handle uploading status(what you can do when upload failed)
-        // `react-qiniu` using bluebird, check bluebird API https://github.com/petkaantonov/bluebird/blob/master/API.md console.log('Received files: ', files);
+        // `react-qiniu` using bluebird, check bluebird API https://github.com/petkaantonov/bluebird/blob/master/API.md
+        // see more example in example/app.js
+      console.log('Received files: ', files);
     },